koerding/testing/test.md

 | 1.
 The Essence of Hypotheses | Highlighting the crucial role of hypotheses in neuroscience. | Students quickly jot down a current belief in neuroscience and how they'd test it. | Phineas Gage and the implications for the frontal lobe's role in personality. |
 | 2.
 The Dangers of Misleading Data | Understanding p-hacking and the importance of rigorous hypothesis testing. | Students see visually deceptive graphs and must pinpoint the deception. | A high-profile case where a scientist's results, believed to be p-hacked, were debunked leading to a lost job. |
 | 3.
 From Bias to Breakthrough | Recognizing biases and leveraging them for robust hypothesis formulation. | Students discuss a time they were fooled by an illusion or cognitive bias. | The "Invisible Gorilla" experiment and its revelations about human cognition and perception. |

-I hope this provides a solid foundation for your course!

 # Using Mathematical Models to Make Experimental Predictions